Ericson2314/baccumulation/math/geometric-calculus.md

 ## $\mathbb{R} \to \mathbb{R}$ function calculus

-### Multiplicative derivative
+### Geometric derivative

-The multiplicative derivative is defined as follows:
+The geometric derivative is defined as follows:

 ```math
 f^* := a \mapsto \lim_{x \to a} \left( \frac{f(x)}{f(a)} \right)^\frac{1}{x -a}